 New York Workers’ Compensation Insurance Laws

-New York workers’ compensation laws require nearly every employer to maintain workers’ compensation insurance for employees.
-It doesn’t matter if employees are family members, part-time or leased employees.
+State workers’ compensation requirements vary greatly.
+In New York, state law requires nearly every employer to maintain workers’ compensation insurance for employees.
+It doesn’t matter if employees are family members, part-time workers, or leased employees.
 All work injuries that happen during the course of work are covered by New York laws.

 New York has workers’ compensation insurance legally mandated timelines:

 - Injured party notification: An injured worker must inform their employer within 30 days after the date of injury to prevent losing their right to workers’ compensation benefits

 - Occupational disease notification: Workers getting a disease as a result of work-related tasks has two years to notify an employer from the date of illness or awareness of illness being work-related

 - Statutes of limitations: In New York, the statute of limitations is two years from the injury or illness awareness or the last payment made by the employer

 Employers filing a workers’ compensation insurance claim must first notify the insurance company and then complete an Employer’s Statement of Wage Earnings (Form C-240) with the Workers’ Compensation Board.

 A business that doesn’t meet the New York state law requirements of maintaining workers’ compensation insurance is subject to a $2,000 penalty for every 10 days of noncompliance.
 Additionally, small business owners could face misdemeanor or felony charges with fines starting at $1,000 and going as high as $50,000.
 Failure to comply can lead to a cease and desist of business operations.

 Self-insured and Self-insured Groups for New York Workers’ Comp